barryam3/trivia/README.md

 file extensions.
 These create multi-part questions, where text is displayed before and/or after the media.

+### Teams

+An optional list of teams can be given.
+If given, contestants are divided into teams.

+**At this time, only two-team games are supported.** The first half of contestants (rounded up) are on the first team, and the second half (rounded down) are on the second team.
+Contestant scores are tracked individually but rolled up into a team score.

+**At this time, team games do not support the Jeopardy! board.** Instead, questions are presented in order, asking all questions in a category in order, then moving on to the next category.

 ## Fonts

 This app is intended to be used with the Korinna and "Swiss 921 BT" fonts.